-With Nagasu and Rippon Wowing Crowd, U.S. Figure Skating Team Wins Bronze
+Nagasu And Rippon Wow Crowd As U.S. Figure Skating Team Wins Bronze

 U.S. figure skaters won the bronze medal in the team event on Monday, in an action-packed tournament that saw Mirai Nagasu land a historic jump – and in which Adam Rippon and other Americans showed they're in fine form at the Pyeongchang Winter Olympics.